syryz/MacLike-VSCode/README.md

 1. Install [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone).
 2. Add new rule > Add process rule.
 3. Enter `Code`.
-4. Set the Backdrop Type to `Acrylic` and switch on `Extend frame into client area` and `Enable blur behind`.
+4. Set the Backdrop Type to `Acrylic` and toggle on `Enable blur behind`.
+If transparency is still not visible, toggle on `Extend frame into client area`.
 5. Restart VSCode

 ---